BayanGroup/nutch-custom-search/README.md

 #### Documents

 A document represents one type of resource that you want to extract its content in a particular way.
-Each document can specify which engine should be used for parsing its content.
+Each document can specify one engine for parsing its content.
 Currently there are three engines avaialbe:
-* css: parses the content using jsoup library and is able to answer css selectors expressions
+* css: parses the content using Jsoup library and is able to answer css selectors expressions
 * xpath: uses the standard JAXP infrastrucutre and is able to answer xpath expressions
 * txt: suitable for line oriented processing of text files.

 Each document may specifiy an outlinks section that tells extractor how outlinks should be extracted from the current content.
-Here are three samples:
+Here are two samples:

 ```xml
 <document url=".">